storj/storj/docs/blueprints/storage-node-automatic-updater.md

 }
 ```

+Independent of an active rollout, a process will confirm that it at least meets the allowed version minimum. if it does not, it will proceed to upgrade to at least the suggested_version if it is not part of a rollout.

 When there is a newer version is available it needs to calculate whether it needs to update.
 To check whether rollout has reached this node it needs to calculate `hash(rollout_seed, node_id) < rollout_cursor`.
 This exact behavior may differ for canary nodes, which always get the latest version.

 * The update check must verify that it is a trusted server.